Holindauer/TensorGo/documentation.md

 ### Gauss_Jordan_Elimination()
     x := Gauss_Jordan_Elimination(A, b, true)  // <--- batched Gauss Jordan Elimination

+### LinSys_Approximator()
+The LinSys_Approximator() is an experimental feature that will accept A and b Tensors of a linear system, along with matrixType ("dense" or "sparse") and fillPecentage (0.0 to 1.0) arguments.
+The function will direct a process that trains a neural network on the spot for approximating the solution to linear systems as specified.
+The function will then run inference on that network to return the solution to the linear system.

+    var x *Tensor = LinSys_Approximator(A *Tensor, b *Tensor, matrixType string, fillPercentage float64, batching bool)

+This is currently an experimental feature.
+It is not recommended to use this function for any serious work.

 # Operations Across All Elements
 The following functions are Tensor operations applied to all elements of at once.